-(c) The issuing court shall, within three (3) business days after issuance of an extreme risk protection order or temporary ex parte extreme risk protection order, forward all available identifying information concerning the respondent, along with the date of order issuance, to the department of safety.
+(c) The issuing court shall, within three (3) business days after issuance of a risk protection order, forward all available identifying information concerning the respondent, along with the date of order issuance, to the department of safety.
 Upon receipt of the information, the department shall determine if the respondent has a handgun carry permit issued pursuant to § 39-17-1351 or § 39-17-1366.
 If the respondent does have a handgun carry permit, then the department must immediately suspend the permit.

-(d) If an extreme risk protection order is vacated before its end date, the clerk of the court shall, on the day of the order to vacate, forward a copy of the order to the department of safety and the appropriate law enforcement agency specified in the order to vacate.
+(d) If a risk protection order is vacated before its end date, the clerk of the court shall, on the day of the order to vacate, forward a copy of the order to the department of safety and the appropriate law enforcement agency specified in the order to vacate.
 Upon receipt of the order, the law enforcement agency shall promptly remove the order from any computer-based system in which it was entered pursuant to subsection (b).
+39-17-1372.